murlockwarlock/sybil-detector/README.md

 Detect Sybil wallets among 10,000+ test addresses using historical on-chain data (Ethereum & Base).
 The model outputs a probability (0 = non-Sybil, 1 = Sybil) for each address.

+📁 data/ folder contains private datasets used during training.
+Not included in the repo.

 ---

 ## 🧠 Model Highlights